 This compares favorably with surgical tech salaries nationally.
 On a nationwide scale, the average hourly rate is $19.62, and annual salaries range from $31,168 to $59,220.
 It’s important to note that surgical techs with neurological, open heart or vascular specialties have the opportunity to earn higher salaries.

-Sterile Tech Salaries
+Sterile Processing Tech Salary

 In any healthcare environment, it’s essential to reduce the spread of germs.
 Sterile techs are a critical line of defense: they sterilize instruments to ensure that healthcare providers always have the proper equipment ready when they need it.
 The average salary for a sterile processing tech in California is $40,600, based on an average hourly salary of $19.52 per hour.

 Again, the California salaries compare favorably with national salaries.
 The average salary for sterile techs nationally is $14.69 per hour, which translates to an average salary of $23,039 to $43,686 per year.
+The surgical tech salary in San Diego is a little higher, averaging $47,000, and there are always open surgical tech jobs in San Diego!

 Despite uncertainties in the health insurance and healthcare industries, healthcare organizations continued to add employees in 2017, and many healthcare professionals are receiving pay increases in the current market.